 Introduction

 Septic systems are one potential source of bacteria and nutrients in the BBC Watershed.
 In 2023, there were an estimated 3,325 septic systems in the watershed, and 21 percent, or approximately 700 septic systems were considered noncompliant and needed inspections.
 An estimated 10 noncompliant septic systems are located within 200 feet of a stream.
-Septic system inspections are important to determine septic system age, condition, and maintenance needs, and to ensure septic systems are not failing and impacting water quality.
+Septic system inspections are important to determine septic condition, and maintenance needs, and to ensure septic systems are not failing and impacting water quality.
 The following table summarizes septic systems in the BBC Watershed.

 Table 16.
 Septic system priorities in BBC Watershed.